aws-samples/network-access-analyzer-multi-account-analysis/README.md

 ## **Limitations**

-Network Access Analyzer analyzes resources within a single account.
-Cross account dataflows are not currently processed at this time due to current limitations of the Network Access Analyzer service.
-(Future Network Access Analyzer roadmap item)
+Cross-account data flows are not currently processed at this time due to current limitations of the AWS VPC Network Access Analyzer feature.

 ## **Technology stack**